trustoverip/spec-up-t-website/docs/glossary.md

 This glossary was not created in Spec-Up-T, it could have been, but to avoid confusion we did not.

+## The Specification

+When we talk about The Specification here, we mean the result of our efforts, located in an `index.html` file.
+We call this The Specification.

 ## xref

 Stands for *external reference*.
 An essential feature for creating connections between glossaries.